Mar 07, 2025

 How to stay compliant

-Companies should implement due diligence measures, which include identifying and verifying the identity of customers and beneficial owners, assessing the purpose and intended nature of the business relationship, and conducting ongoing monitoring of client transactions.
-This includes obtaining at least the following information about customers:
+To comply with AML, CFT, and CPF regulations in Malaysia, companies should implement due diligence measures.
+These include identifying and verifying the identity of customers and beneficial owners, assessing the purpose and intended nature of the business relationship, and conducting ongoing monitoring of client transactions.

 • Full name